 It still belongs to a brotherhood in charge of organizing the Good Friday procession.
 A large wooden statue of Jesus which is kept in this church is carried through the streets of Gubbio.

 S. Secondo is another small church outside the walls.
-It is a very old church where St. Ubaldo, the XIIth century bishop and patron saint of Gubbio received his first religious education.
+It is a very old church where St. Ubald, the XIIth century bishop and patron saint of Gubbio received his first religious education.
 In the XVIIIth century the exterior was modified in line with the fashion of the time.